ritaNDU/beiruttimes-final-ritamerhej/README.md

 This repository provides the website version of Daily Beirut.
 The website version is available at this [repository](https://github.com/ritaNDU/dailybeirut-final-web-ritamerhej).

-To use it, you have to create an account, login, and start reading all the latest news.
+To start reading news on Daily Beirut, you have to create an account, login, and start reading all the latest news.

+Or, you can use the provided testing account.

 ## How to run the code